Skip to main content

 • Turf rolled, acclimated 2–4 hours, then cut and seamed with glue and seam tape.

-• Perimeter nailed on 4–6" centers with 60d galvanized landscape nails.
+• Perimeter nailed on close centers with galvanized landscape nails per the manufacturer's spec.

-• Infill broomed in (silica sand standard; antimicrobial zeolite for pet turf).
+• Infill broomed in (silica sand and/or antimicrobial zeolite are common options; the selection depends on use, especially for pet zones).

 • Final power-brooming to stand yarn upright and lock infill.